website logo

 Teaching Assistant (TA)

-• TA'd Fluid Mechanics for Biomedical Engineers and MATLAB.
+• Support instruction for Fluid Mechanics for Biomedical Engineers and MATLAB.

 Pfizer Pharmaceuticals